jdevstatic-tutorials/intro-to-text-based/README.md

 be written using graphical coding.

 ## VEX VR Text-Based Programming
+VEX VR Code is based on Python while the RobotC is based on C.

 ### Thread And Main Thread
 A `thread` in a programming language is a separate program execution.
 The `main` thread